charlsmaina/LoRa/README.md

-This repo is an implementation of a decentralized communication system consisting of SX1276 LoRa trancevers, and ESP32 microcontroller.
-A routing protocol is built on top of LoRa to provide routing capability.
-More documentation to come!
+# Overview

+This repo oulines the implemntation process of a decentralized adhoc LoRa Mesh network that is used to provide a communication system that supports short messages sending between end usrs.
+Users can send a direct message to each other if they are reachable with a a single one hop direct link OR are reachable via other intermediary nodes.
+A node can dynamically search for a route to destination or help another node search for a route to destination.
+A BLE based messaging app serves as the UI.